 The overall goal of this exercise is to make predictions about the global temperature of the Earth.
 We will achieve this by investigating the balance between how radiative energy is absorbed, reflected, transported, and stored by the Earth.
 Interesting phenomena, such as the greenhouse effect and ice-albeo feedback can be studied using such models.
-These models are classified as energy balance model and are similar to the hot/cold can experiment discussed earlier.
+These models are classified as energy balance model.

 We consider the following model for the average global temperature in which we treat the entire Earth as a single point.
 In an energy balance model, the main goal is to account for all heat flows in (Pgain) and out (Ploss) of the system.
 If these are balanced (Pgain=Ploss), the system will be in a steady state and at a constant temperature.
 If the heat flows are not balanced, the temperature of the system will change.